solana-labs/solana/book/src/proposals/durable-tx-nonces.md

 field.
 This approach is akin to the Compare and Swap atomic instruction, implemented by some CPU ISAs.

+When making use of a durable nonce, the client must first query its value from account data.
+A transaction is now constructed in the normal way, but with the following additional requirements:

+  1) The durable nonce value is used in the `recent_blockhash` field
+  2) A `Nonce` instruction is issued (first?)
+  3) The appropriate transaction flag (TBD) is set, signaling that the usual hash age check should be skipped and the previous requirements enforced

 ### Contract Mechanics

 TODO: svgbob this into a flowchart